From dragons to witches to the devil’s work, much of Swiss folklore is an integral part of national culture and are still celebrated today.

 8. Vogel Gryff Basel

 On one afternoon in January, the city of Basel observes a tradition in which three symbolic figures of the societies of KleinBasel – Wilder Mann (the savage man), Leu (the lion) and Vogel Gryff (the griffin) – meet at Mittlere Brucke and dance, while facing KleinBasel.
-Basel is divided into two parts: Gross meaning ‘large’ and Klein meaning ‘small’.
-In earlier times, the different societies served political purposes, but in 1841 they moved to the same building and started having a joint celebration every year.
+Basel has two parts: Gross meaning ‘large’ and Klein meaning ‘small’.
+In earlier times, the different societies served political purposes, but in 1841 they moved to the same building and held a joint celebration every year.
 Switzerland Tourism offers more information on their website.